wmorgan/dcos-docs/1.7/usage/storage/persistent-volume.md

 }
 ```

-<a name="nested-paths"></a>
+<a name="abs-paths"></a>
-### Specifing an absolute nested container path
+### Specifing an unsupported container path

 The value of `containerPath` must be relative to allow you to dynamically add a local persistent volume to a running container and to ensure consistency across operating systems.
-However, your application may require an absolute or absolute nested container path.
+However, your application may require an absolute or container path, or a relative one with slashes.

-If your application does require an absolute or absolute nested `containerPath`, configure two volumes.
+If your application does require an unsupported `containerPath`, configure two volumes.
 The first volume has the absolute container path you need and does not have the `persistent` parameter.
 The `hostPath` parameter will match the relative `containerPath` value for the second volume.

 ```json
 {